isabella232/experience-manager-headless-adaptive-forms.en/help/render-first-headless-adaptive-form.md

 **Microsoft Windows**

-1. Open the command prompt with Administrative privileges (Run command prompt or bash shell as an administrator)
+1. Open the command prompt with Administrative privileges (Run command prompt or bash shell as an administrator).
 1. Run the below command:

       ``` shell